SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     -> optionalInteger! // 42
     << // r0 : Int = 42

-Unwrapping an optional
+Using the ``!`` operator to unwrap an optional that has a value of ``nil`` results in a runtime error.

-that has a value of ``Optional.None`` results in a runtime error.
+You can also use optional chaining and optional binding to conditionally perform an operation on an optional expression.
+If the value is ``nil``, no operation is performed and therefore no runtime error is produced.

-For examples that show how to use optional types, see :ref:`TheBasics_Optionals`.
+For more information and to see examples that show how to use optional types, see :ref:`TheBasics_Optionals`.

 .. langref-grammar